Prof. Yasuyuki Nogami

 Practical exercises in security technology implementation

-Acquiring practical skills for the DX era
+Acquisition of practical skills needed in the DX era

 • Agricultural DX Hackathon (2022 - )